rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <br>
 <br>
 Either approach will work.
-<h3>Other Public Procedures Supplied/Called by the MQTT Plug-in</h3>
+### Other Public Procedures Supplied/Called by the MQTT Plug-in

 <b>topicTemplate</b>
 <br>